Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

-Seminal works used curves and edges in three views to transfer differential geometry for matching~\cite{Ayache:Lustman:1987,Robert:Faugeras:1991}, and for pose and trifocal tensor estimation~\cite{Giblin:Motion:Book,Schmid:Zisserman:2000}.
-Point-tangents can be framed as \emph{quivers} (1-quivers), or feature points with attributed directions (\eg, corners), proposed in the context of uncalibrated trifocal geometry but de-emphasizing the connection to tangents to general curves~\cite{Johansson:Oskarson:Astrom:2002,Zhao-PAMI-2019}.
-We note that point-tangent fields may also be framed as vector fields, so related technology may apply to surface-induced correspondence data~\cite{Fabbri:PHD:2010}.
-In the calibrated setting, point-tangents were first used for absolute pose estimation by Fabbri \etal~\cite{Fabbri:Giblin:Kimia:ECCV12}, using only two points, later relaxed for unknown focal length~\cite{Kuang:Astrom:ICCV2013}.
-The trifocal problem with three point-tangents as a local version of trifocal pose for global curves was first formulated by Fabbri~\cite{Fabbri:PHD:2010}, for which we here present a minimal version codenamed Chicago.
+Seminal works used curves and edges in three views to transfer differential geometry for matching~\cite{Ayache:Lustman:1987,Robert:Faugeras:1991}, and for pose and trifocal tensor estimation~\cite{Giblin:Motion:Book,Schmid:Zisserman:2000}, beyond straight lines for uncalibrated~\cite{Hartley:Zisserman:multiple:view,Bartoli:Sturm:CVIU2005} and calibrated~\cite{Salaun:etal:3DV2017,Salaun:etal:ECCV2016} \sfm.
+Point-tangents -- not to be confused with point-rays~\cite{Camposeco:Pollefeys:etal:ECCV2016} -- can be framed as \emph{quivers} (1-quivers), or feature points with attributed directions (\textit{e.g.,} corners), initially proposed in the context of uncalibrated trifocal geometry but de-emphasizing the connection to tangents to curves~\cite{Johansson:Oskarson:Astrom:2002,Zhao-PAMI-2019}.
+Point-tangent fields can be framed as vector fields, so related technology applies to surface-induced correspondence data~\cite{Fabbri:PHD:2010}.
+In the calibrated setting, point-tangents were first used for absolute pose estimation by Fabbri \etal~\cite{Fabbri:Giblin:Kimia:ECCV12,Fabbri:Giblin:Kimia:PAMI19}, from only two points, later relaxed for unknown focal length~\cite{Kuang:Astrom:ICCV2013}.
+The trifocal problem with three point-tangents as a local version of trifocal pose for global curves was first formulated by Fabbri~\cite{Fabbri:PHD:2010}, presented here as a minimal version codenamed Chicago.\ \end{theorem} For trifocal problems where all cameras see all features, \textit{i.e.,} $C_P=C_T=C_L=3$, a pose problem with 3 feature points and 2 tangents meets the condition.
+A pose problem with 3 feature points and 1 free line also meets the condition.
+Adding any new features to these problems will make them overconstrained, having $\dim Y>\dim W\times X$.